THOMASELOVE/431-classes-2024/class06/README.md

 ## Announcements

-1. We'll spend some time today making sure you have a chance to discuss working on Project A with a partner, and address any of your questions about the Data or Plan activities in Project A.
+1. Dr. Love's feedback on the Minute Paper after Class 5 will be available before class begins.
-2. Dr. Love's feedback on the Minute Paper after Class 5 will be posted before class.
+2. Answer Sketch for Lab 1 will be posted Friday 2024-09-13 at noon.
-3. Answer Sketch for Lab 1 will be posted Friday 2024-09-13 at noon to our Shared Google Drive.
+3. We'll spend some time today making sure you have a chance to discuss working on Project A with a partner, and address any of your questions about the Data or Plan activities in Project A.
 4. More to come.

 ## Favorite Movies